fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

 This small example illustrates that it might be worth exploring how best to partition your dataset to benefit the most from the speed that Arrow brings to your queries.
+In this example, the partitioning that seemed the most “natural” based on the format the data is provided (one parquet file per day) is not the best to make queries run fast.

-The variables you include in your queries have also a role to play when deciding how to partition your dataset, and it might be best to partition your dataset according to variables you use most often in your queries.
+The variables you include in your queries have also a role to play when deciding how to partition your dataset.
+It might be best to partition your dataset according to variables you use most often in your queries.

 The useR!2022 Arrow tutorial has a [convincing demonstration](https://arrow-user2022.netlify.app/data-storage.html#multi-file-data-sets)